 - Use full-fat coconut milk for this recipe.

-- For a Smoked Gouda Alfredo, simply add 2 tbsp liquid smoke to the sauce.
+- For a Smoked Gouda Alfredo, simply add 1-2 tbsp liquid smoke to the sauce.
 (I use Colgin brand.
 Some brands of liquid smoke are stronger than others, so you may want to add a small amount and then taste it.)

 - You may sub corn starch, potato starch, or arrowroot powder for the tapioca starch, but it will not deliver the same texture.